SeventhHelix/ImgurVaultBot/README.md

 ##Notes
 A few things to consider.

 First and foremost, this program has absolutely no idea what it is posting.
 Images could very well be NSFW, offensive to some, or just plain odd.
 I take no responsibility for any of the images tweeted, since there is no way to check the content of the image without actually looking at it.
 So, be cautious.
+I make no claim of ownership for any of the images found with this script.

 I encourage you to read through Imgur's Terms of Service <a href="http://imgur.com/tos">here</a> and see their stance on images containing any sort of offensive or illegal content.
 If you see an image that you believe violates these terms, please email <a href="mailto:abuse@imgur.com">abuse@imgur.com</a> and let the fine people at Imgur know.